peter-smith-phd/asl-workflow-typescript/README.md

 # asl-workflow-typescript
-A developer-centric library for constructing Amazon States Languages workflows.
+A library for constructing Amazon States Languages workflows in a developer-centric way.